gaballench/Cjoropo/Taxonomy/ReadmeTaxo.md

 References
 ====================

 * Ballen, G.A.
 2011.
-A new species of Chaetostoma Tschudi (Siluriformes: Loricariidae) from Colombia with a definition of the C. anale species group.
+A new species of *Chaetostoma* Tschudi (Siluriformes: Loricariidae) from Colombia with a definition of the *C. anale* species group.
 Papéis Avulsos de Zoologia 51(26):383-398.
 * Ballen, G.A., A. Urbano-Bonilla & J.A.
 Maldonado-Ocampo.
-20XX.
+2016.
 Description of a new species of the genus Chaetostoma from the Orinoco drainage with comments on Chaetostoma milesi Fowler (Siluriformes: Loricariidae).
-Zootaxa VV(N):pp-pp.
+Zootaxa 4105(2):181-197.